 It's a premise that has been aped since by many TV series and movies, including Married … with Children, The Big Bang Theory and plenty more.

 Headlining the cast of the live read is Brendan Fraser.
 Best known for his roles in popular '90s movies like The Mummy, George of the Jungle and more, Fraser is having a career resurgence in 2022 with his movie The Whale, which many predict could result in the actor's first Oscar nomination.
-While no announcement has been made on who is playing who for the table read, we'd guess Fraser is going to take on the role of George Bailey.
+While no announcement has been made on who is playing who for the table read, it's pretty safe to assume that Fraser is playing the role of George Bailey.

 Here are the other confirmed cast members for the table read: